Python-SIP/sip/docs/directives.rst

 This directive is used to specify handwritten code that is embedded in-line in the generated module initialisation code after the SIP module has been imported but before the module itself has been initialised.
+In the case of ABI v14 (that implements multi-phase initialisation) this is at the start of the module's exec function.

-It is typically used to call :c:func:`sipRegisterPyType()`.
+It is typically used to call :c:func:`sipSetModuleUserState` and :c:func:`sipRegisterPyType`.

 For example::